Explore the Agenda

 2:00 pm Transforming Precision Targeting by Leveraging AI-Driven Antigen Selection to Enable Highly Accurate TCE Design

-Senior Vice President & Head of Early Development, 3T Biosciences
+Senior Vice President & Head, Early Development, 3T Biosciences

 Join this workshop to move beyond the “AI buzzword” and confront the biological hurdles of antigen heterogeneity.
 As we pivot toward more complex engineering, this session addresses the critical uncertainty of target density: determining whether 20% or 80% cellular expression is the threshold for clinical success.